 A donor eligibility determination must be made for both male members of the couple (1271.45(b)), but the use of reproductive cells or tissue from an ineligible directed donor is not prohibited (with proper labeling) (1271.65(b)).

 Neither quarantine of the directed donors’ semen nor retesting of the directed donors is required (1271.60(a) and 1271.85(d)).

-The egg donor is not known to the gestational carrier, so that she is considered an anonymous egg donor and must have a donor eligibility determination (1271.3(1)).
+The egg donor is not known to the gestational carrier so that she is considered an anonymous egg donor and must have a donor eligibility determination (1271.3(1)).
 If the egg donor is found to be eligible, the case can proceed.
 However, if the egg donor is found to be ineligible, this particular egg donor may not be used and an alternate donor must be found.
 The distinction here is that the egg donor is anonymous to the surrogate as opposed to being directed.

-The point of this illustration is that in a directed situation (the sperm donors are known to the surrogate) and therefore even if they are ineligible according to the screening and testing, the use of their sperm is not prohibited because they are directed reproductive donors.
+The point of this illustration is that in a directed situation (the sperm donors are known to the surrogate) and therefore even if they are ineligible according to the screening and testing, the use of their sperm is not prohibited because they are directed, reproductive donors.
 Also in a directed situation, neither quarantine of the directed donors’ sperm nor retesting of the directed donors is required.

 Both the technology and legal framework for assisting single males and gay male couples in becoming biological parents has made enormous progress in the past decade.
-La Jolla IVF has been in the forefront of the gay surrogacy in San Diego phenomenon.
-Our clinic has helped facilitate hundreds of gay and/or single men use surrogacy to achieve parenthood over the past ten years and remains committed to help all those who desire parenthood to proceed expeditiously through their egg donor/gestational surrogate cycle in as efficient manner as possible.
+La Jolla IVF has been in the forefront of the gay surrogacy phenomenon.
+Our clinic has helped facilitate hundreds of gay and/or single men use surrogacy to achieve parenthood over the past ten years and remains committed to helping all those who desire parenthood to proceed expeditiously through their egg donor/gestational surrogate cycle in as efficient manner as possible.